|

 ALL

-.
-(Cycle Helmets are NOT adequate!)
+open face motocross style helmet .
+(Cycle and ski Helmets are NOT

-It must be worn at all times when you are on your bike and needs to be fastened
+Your helmet must be worn at all times when you are on your bike and needs to be fastened

 properly.